skip to Main Content

 0116 299 5111 enquiries@abbeypumpingstation.org aps@leicester.gov.uk

-The main building on the site houses the 4 massive Gimson beam engines, which have all now been restored to full working order.
-At various special events throughout the year one or more of the engines are steamed fo the public to observe.
-Originally built in Leicester in 1891 for the purpose of pumping sewage to a new treatment works at Beaumont Leys off Anstey Lane.
-The engines worked untill 1964 when electric pumps started to take over their duties and it finally closed soon after as a pumping station on completion of the new sewage works at Wanlip.
+The main building on the site houses the four massive Gimson beam engines, which have all now been restored to full working order.
+At various special events throughout the year one or more of the engines are steamed for the public to observe.
+Originally built in Leicester in 1891 for the purpose of pumping sewage to a new treatment works at Beaumont Leys, off Anstey Lane.
+The engines worked until 1964, when electric pumps started to take over their duties.
+It finally closed on completion of the new sewage works at Wanlip.

 Flushed with Pride

-Is the history and sicence of public health in Leicester, using historic exhibits, including Victorian toilets, Roman water pipes; and a working water pump powered by a paraffin engine.
-There is also a unique inter-active toilet with a see-through bowl and cistern, where the journey of an object can be followed from flush to drain.
+The history and science of public health in Leicester, using historic exhibits.
+These include Victorian toilets, Roman water pipes and a working water pump powered by a paraffin engine.
+There is also a unique interactive toilet with a see-through bowl and cistern, where the journey of an object can be followed from flush to drain.

-The site railway did not appear until the building of the electric pump house and the extensive settling tanks in 1926.
-Originally the line was supplied with a small simplex petrol locomotive, which was previously used by the council for civil engineering works in lowering Saffron Lane to elminate the level crossing on the Midland railway main line.
-In 2003 the museum secured on long term loan the ex “Birmingham Tame & Rea District Drainage Board”; steam locomotive “Leonard”; which has been restored to full working order and is regularly used to haul passenger trains on the site railway.
+The railway did not appear until the building of the Electric Pump House and the extensive new settling tanks in 1926.
+Originally the line was supplied with a small Simplex petrol locomotive, which was previously used by the council for civil engineering works in lowering Saffron Lane to eliminate the level crossing on the Midland Railway main line.
+In 2003 the museum secured on long term loan the ex-Birmingham, Tame & Rea District Drainage Board steam locomotive “Leonard”.
+The loco has been restored by our volunteers to full working order and is regularly used to haul passenger trains.

-Standing guard at the museum entrance is the mighty Ruston-Bucyrus steam shovel which was built in 1935 by Ruston-Bucyrus Ltd. of Lincoln.
-One of a very few steam shovels still in existence.
-This one was originally supplied to Alpha Cement Ltd., Kidlington, Oxford and was presented to the Abbey Pumping Station in 1972 by Mr W. H. McAlpine.
-The steam shovel was orginally restored at the museum and was regularly demonstrated at the museum until 1995.
+Standing guard at the museum entrance is the mighty steam shovel, built in 1935 by Ruston-Bucyrus Ltd. of Lincoln.
+It is one of a very few steam shovels still in existence.
+Originally supplied to Alpha Cement Ltd, Kidlington, Oxford and was presented to the Abbey Pumping Station in 1972 by Mr W. H. McAlpine.
+The steam shovel was restored at the museum and was regularly demonstrated until 1995.
 It now awaits funds for boiler repairs and a general overhaul which on completion it is hoped that it will thrill visitors to the musuem once again.

 Back To Top